swaty06/URL-Based-Summarization-Tool-for-Book-Reviews/README.md

 1. Visit the [live application](https://url-based-summarization-tool-for-book-reviews-hzoozdiwdtp8mgqv.streamlit.app/Url%20Summarisor).
 2. Paste one to three URLs into the input fields.
-3. Click "Summarize" to get your results.
+3. Click "Process Urls" to get your results after asking question related to link.